 Name: Siva Vaidhyanathan

 As our finally elected president goes full-force toward destroying the most successful and well-run policy program in the history of the United States, let's reflect on that age-old question: Why can't Americans learn from the successes and failures of experiments in other countries?
 We "debated" health-care reform without considering the success of Canada.
 We are surrendering environmental standards without considering the high number of birth defects in Mexico.
 We launched an invasion and occupation of a former colonial nation without a strategy to deal with insurgents nor an exit strategy (wait, that's our own mistake we can't learn from).

-And we consider privatizing Social Security without considering that the UK did this 20 years ago and it has been a complete disaster.
+And we consider privatizing Social Security without considering that and it has been a complete disaster.